vitrix1/remote-dogtail/README.md

 Where `4723` is the port on which the server will listen.
 The default port is `8080`.

 ## Client side
-To use the service from a remote client, you need to connect to the server via RPC and call the Dogtail startup method.
+To use the service from a remote client, you need to connect to the server via RPyC and call the Dogtail startup method.
 Example:
 ```python
 import rpyc